 In most contested will cases involving mental capacity, some form of medical evidence will be required.
 When preparing a will for an elderly or unwell person solicitors should take the precaution of obtaining a note from a doctor to confirm that the testator has testamentary capacity.
 This is sometimes referred to as “the golden rule”.
 However, the golden rule is not always followed, so if a contested will dispute subsequently arises the parties and their lawyers may have to obtain evidence of the testator’s likely state of mind when the will was executed.
 This can often be several years after the event, so it is important for specialist solicitors (who are experienced in contested wills and disputed wills) to be involved to ensure that correct and sufficient evidence is obtained.

 If it can be proved that the testator lacked mental capacity when the will was made then it is likely that a court will declare it to be invalid, in which case any earlier will becomes operative, or, if there is no earlier will, the intestacy rules apply.

-If you think you have a case to contest a will on the grounds of mental capacity and wish to discuss funding options, contact one of our specialist solicitors now for a free case assessment by calling 0808 139 1596 or clicking the button below.
+If you think you have a case to contest a will on the grounds of mental capacity and wish to discuss funding options, contact one of our specialist solicitors now for a free case assessment by calling 0808 139 1596 or sending us an email.